bool(true)

 If you go hiking in the Himalayas, you should leave everything behind and enjoy nature.
 You’ll be transported to heaven on earth when you do this.
 At the bottom of Ama Dablam, you may get a better look at the pyramid form of this magnificent peak.
 The mountain is difficult to climb and is made by experienced people.

 After the Ama Dablam region, you will be taken to another monastery in Pangboche.
 This is a typical Gompa in the Khumbu region and a holy site.
 The Sherpa village has a better perspective of the Khumbu Valley.
-You’ll understand why the community is known as greenery after you walk into Khumjung.
+You’ll understand why the community is known as Greenery after you walk into Khumjung.

-How Difficult is The Ama Dablam Trekking?
+How Difficult is the Ama Dablam Trekking?

 Even beginners have climbed the trail leading through the Himalayan region’s most beautiful and heavenly places.
 It takes an average of eleven to twelve days for the expedition of trekking routes of Ama Dablam.
 Experienced trekkers will not face many problems regarding the trail, but beginners must focus slightly on practice and exercise before participating.